Skip to content

 How bacteria survive boiling water

-Boiling is effective to kill most active bacteria at the time, such as salmonella and E. coli.
-But some species of bacteria can create inactive seed like pores.
+Boiling is effective in killing most active bacteria at the time, such as salmonella and E. coli.
+However, some species of bacteria can create inactive seed-like pores.

-Commonly these dormant spores are found in dust, farmland soils, field-grown grains and vegetables and on animals.
-And these spores can withstand high boiling temperatures.
+Commonly these dormant spores are found in dust, farmland soils, field-grown grains and vegetables, and on animals.
+These spores can withstand high boiling temperatures.

 illustrating spores that help bacteria to survive boiling water

-After the water is boiled and its temperature goes to below 130 degrees, the spores germinate and start to grow, increase and produce toxins.
-Clostridium botulinum is an example of the spore-forming bacterium.
+After the water is boiled and its temperature goes below 130 degrees, the spores germinate and start to grow, increase, and produce toxins.
+Clostridium botulinum is an example of a spore-forming bacterium.

-After the water is boiled and its temperature goes to below 130 degrees, the spores germinate and start to grow, increase and produce toxins.
-Clostridium botulinum is an example of the spore-forming bacterium.
+After the water is boiled and its temperature goes below 130 degrees, the spores germinate and start to grow, increase, and produce toxins.
+Clostridium botulinum is an example of a spore-forming bacterium.

 Once they have germinated, bacteria multiply rapidly in nourishing stock.
-They can increase their numbers at room temperatures after every 90 minutes and at body temperature every 15 minutes.
+They can increase their numbers at room temperature every 90 minutes and at body temperature every 15 minutes.

 The Causes of bacteria and pathogens in water